 - October 2018: Collaborated with Keystone chapter to host a podcasting workshop in Philadelphia

 - August 21: Issued statement supporting state-wide policy categorizing all dash-cam video as a public record

 - July 2018: Annual NJ-SPJ board retreat

-- June 2018: Unveiling of plaque naming Union Hotel in Flemington as a Historic Site in Journalism by both NJ-SPJ and our national organization.
+- June 2018: Unveiling of plaque naming Union Hotel in Flemington as a Historic Site in Journalism by both New Jersey SPJ and our national organization.

 April 2018: Collaborated with SPJ’s Keystone chapter to host a regional conference in Philadelphia